ACS NSQIP-IBD Collaborative

 IBD DiagnosisIBDDxCD, UC, IBD-U classification (n = 14,823)Original

-Biologic AgentBioMed15 specific biologics + other/more than one (n = 10,884 answered)Original
+Biologic AgentBioMedTwo variables: (1) Yes/No biologic exposure within 60 days pre-op, and (2) specific agent (15 biologics + other/more than one) (n = 10,884 answered)Original

 Ileostomy FormationIleostNew, pre-existing, revised, takedown, or noneOriginal

-Colonic DysplasiaDysplDysplasia/neoplasia status at time of surgeryOriginal
+Colonic DysplasiaDysplDysplasia/neoplasia status at time of surgery: none, low grade, high grade, or cancerOriginal

 Retired Variables